ct-Open-Source/ct-Smart-Home/README.md

 ## How to reach the services

-After starting the containers you'll reach Node-RED [http://docker-host:1880](http://docker-host:1880) and the Zigbee administrative interface at [http://docker-host:8880](http://docker-host:8880).
+After starting the containers you'll reach Node-RED [http://docker-host:1880](http://docker-host:1880) and the Zigbee administrative interface at [http://docker-host:188](http://docker-host:1881).
 Mosquitto is available on Port 1883 (and 9001 for websockets).
-Zigbee2mqtt itself provides no external interfaces, but you can see it's output in the container logs.
+You can see more details of the processes output in the container logs with the command `docker-compose logs`.

 ## Further information